Emmyirab-anon/Face-detection/README.md

 # Face-detection
-Detects faces in real time using openCv
+Detects faces in real time (from the webcam) using openCv